 Here are a few things to keep in mind:

 - Affordability – The benefits come at a price.
-Typically, you’ll pay twice as much for metal as you would asphalt shingles.
-While it is cheaper than both slate and shake, it still carries a hefty price tag.
+Typically, you’ll pay twice as much for metal as you would for asphalt shingles.
+While it is cheaper than both slate and shakes, it still carries a hefty price tag.

-- Noisiness – Some homeowners are concerned that their metal roofs will be noisy.
+- Noisiness – Some homeowners are concerned that their metal roofing systems will be noisy.
 This can be a problem if it is not installed correctly.
 However, today’s installation techniques bring the noise levels down to manageable levels.

 - Expansion, Contraction, and Fasteners – Some metals will expand and contract in extreme temperatures.
 Contractors understand this and use installation methods that account for this change.
 Using the correct fasteners, clips, and installation techniques minimizes the concern for expansion or contraction.

 - Inconsistency of Color Match – If you need to replace part of your metal roofing in the future, it can be tricky to match the right shade or tone of the original.
 However, with today’s color-matching paint technology, you can bring in a sample and your contractor can match it as close as possible, or you can repaint the entire surface.

 - Performance – Performance problems only occur if the original system is not installed correctly.
 If you use a reputable contractor who is experienced specifically in metal roofing, you should not experience any performance problems.

 As with anything, there are rumors that follow metal roofing.
 However, these rumors are often misconceptions.

 - Attract Lightning – People assume that if metal conducts electricity, a metal roofing system is like standing in a rainstorm holding an umbrella.
 However, this isn’t actually the case.
 First, they are grounded by a lightning protection company.
 Second, if it is struck, the electricity is dispersed and since metal is fire-resistant, there truly is nothing to worry about.